parimala2206/Todoapp/README.md

 # Todoapp
-It is a website where we can list out the works,we have to do.
+It is an online to-do list generator.